Magical Outdoor Elopement

 Gosh, it’s been a little while since sitting down to write a blog.
 We have been very busy at Cote How delivering lots of lovely weddings.
 Naturally, the latter end of the year comes with a little more breathing space, so here I am typing away, and there will be more on the way.
-Today I will tell you about Emilie and Josh’s wonderful outdoor elopement picnic, which took place a couple of weeks ago.
+Today I will tell you about Emilie and Josh’s wonderful outdoor elopement picnic, which took place two weeks ago.
 It’s a great way to understand a wedding here at Cote How and imagine where you see yourself getting married, guests or no guests and food or no food.

 Rural Outdoor Elopement just for you

 Emilie and Josh have been together for over 11 years.
 Often if you’ve been together this long, you might have been asked the questions of when you are getting married a few too many times.
 You might not want all the fuss of a big wedding, and you might want to be married.
 It can be challenging to stop a guest list from spiralling.
 Some people want it to be stress-free, just the two of them.

 The couple arrived in their car; they had driven over from a local hotel.
 Emilie came ready aside from her wedding dress; she slipped her dress on in the middle room to keep the element of surprise when Josh saw her for the first time.
 They had their ‘first look’ with their photographer outside the porch.
 They then had their interviews together in the Woodrow room before heading down to the barn terrace for their outdoor ceremony.

 The weather was very on and off with the rain, from downpour to sunshine in a matter of seconds.
 They wanted to have their ceremony outdoors with the barn as their backdrop.
 They loved the rustic feel the barn has, and Emilie arranged to bring some photo props.
 The weather looked like the rain would hold off for just enough time, and as the ceremony finished, the rain started again.
 It was perfect timing.